mklinik/clean-dev-tools/README.md

 A wrapper around cpm, the clean project manager.
 Mangles error messages and filters the overly verbose output of the compiler.
-Exits with 0 on success and 1 on error, to behave like a real proper program.
+Exits with 0 on success and 1 on error, like a normal program.
 Enables idioms like

     clean test.prj && ./test

+To see how error messages are filtered, see filter_clean_crap.grep The exit code is based on whether after this filter there are any messages.
+If there is some compiler output that I forgot to filter, amend this file appropriately.

-Tees error messages to errors.err, so if you have the correct error format set (see [vim-clean][norm2782-vim-clean] and its various forks) you can :cfile in vim to source the compile errors.
+clean tees error messages to errors.err, so if you have the correct error format set (see [vim-clean][norm2782-vim-clean] and its various forks) you can :cfile in vim to source the compile errors.